DeaconEIT/TungstenPC/Iteration 1/readme.md

 ## Iteration 1

 This iteration includes key project documentation such as the stakeholder registry, personas, persona impact report, group meeting reports, and a progress report.
-The stakeholder registry identifies and categorizes key stakeholders involved in the project.
-The three personas provide insights into user needs, behaviors, and expectations, while the persona impact report analyzes their influence on project decisions.
+The stakeholder registry identifies and categorises key stakeholders involved in the project.
+The three personas provide insights into user needs, behaviours, and expectations, while the persona impact report analyses their influence on project decisions.
 Additionally, two group meeting reports document our team's discussions, progress, and decisions over two weeks.
 Lastly, the progress report offers a structured summary of the work completed during this iteration.

 ## Members